natividadesusana/backend-challenge/README.md

 # Voltbras Ion Propulsion Challenge

+# ℹ️ About
-#### Welcome to the Voltbras Ion Propulsion Challenge!
+Welcome to the Voltbras Ion Propulsion Challenge!
 This technical challenge is all about managing the charging of unmanned space vehicles using ion propulsion on different planets.

-Challenge Description
+## 🖇 Challenge Description

   The year is 2118, 100 years after the founding of Voltbras.
 We have expanded our business into charging management of ion propulsion unmanned space vehicles.
   The Ion Thruster is one of several types of space propulsion, which uses beams of light based on electrical energy (that's where Voltbras comes in, we will supply this energy).
   Specifically, this energy propulsion must come from nuclear fuel, as the propulsion force is very strong.